dscrotty/Cogs-118B-Final-Project/README.md

     1. Multivariate regression & random forest

-    2. Predict avg user rating from price, genre, description, and app developer attributes Relationship between price and number of ratings/avg rating
+    2. Predict avg user rating from price, genre, description, and app developer attributes.
+Relationship between price and number of ratings/avg rating

     3. K-means on price, size of app in bytes, number of user ratings, and finding the relationship between those clusters and associated popularity